See what questions

 Review the causes of these more specific types of Allergic reaction:

 Review causes of more specific types of Allergic reaction:

 Listed below are some combinations of symptoms associated with Allergic reaction, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The most effective treatment plan for an allergic reaction uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and severity of the allergic reaction, and the patient's age and medical history.
 In general, allergies and allergic reactions are highly treatable, although they are generally not curable.
-On occasion, some young ...Allergic reaction Treatments
+On occasion, some young children might ...Allergic reaction Treatments

 Some of the possible treatments listed in sources for treatment of Allergic reaction may include: